INTRODUCTION AND POLICY STATEMENT

 Live and Location Services

-Providing access to full production and editorial solutions via an unrivaled global network of studios and temporary facilities.
+Providing access to full production and editorial solutions via an unrivalled global network of studios and temporary facilities.

 AP Content Services

-AP’s content marketing and advertising service collaborating with brands and advertisers worldwide to create and distribute authentic, impactful and informative content.
+AP’s content marketing and advertising service collaborating with brands and advertisers worldwide to create and distribute authentic, impactful and informative content through the AP distribution network.

 AP Productions

-A division of AP that develops a variety of media projects in the form of original short films, documentaries, miniseries, podcasts and books.
+A division of AP that develops a variety of media projects in the form of original short films, documentaries, mini-series, podcasts and books.
+The global team of journalists and researchers provides expert and accurate information.

 Planning and Media Tools